Irieo/IntEG/README.md

 # Input data and source code for the paper "Modelling uncertainty in coupled electricity and gas system models—is it worth the effort?"
-A title of the working paper: "Combining uncertainty with electricity and gas sector coupling — is it worth the effort?"

 ### Riepin, I., Möbius, T., Müsgens, F. (2020). in review.